PHX2600/The-Archive/forum/General Discussion/0126 - Is the Hackers Manifesto still relevant.md

 War.
 War never changes...  <!-- s:lol: --><img src="{SMILIES_PATH}/icon_lol.gif" alt=":lol:" title="Laughing" /><!-- s:lol: -->

 It's always going to be relevant!
 Im not sure if its more relevant though...
-Every little modification or trick is being called a &quot;hack&quot; now a days ([url=http&#58;//www&#46;amazon&#46;com/s/ref=nb_ss_gw?url=search-alias%3Dstripbooks&amp;field-keywords=hacks&amp;x=0&amp;y=0:3keingy7]Amazon search for hacks brings up 159,580 results[/url:3keingy7]).
+Every little modification or trick is being called a "hack" now a days ([url=http://www.amazon.com/s/ref=nb_ss_gw?url=search-alias%3Dstripbooks&amp;field-keywords=hacks&amp;x=0&amp;y=0:3keingy7]Amazon search for hacks brings up 159,580 results>).
 I'm sure cultleadr has some good real world experience, I've just read a couple books on the 'good ol' days.
 I bet if someone had access to credit records and telephone switches, the amount of power you had could defiantly corrupt a young person into doing things for the dirty money.

 I wont even try and draw a line between 'hacking' and 'cracking'...